-Hello and welcome to this article on Appreciative Inquiry.
+Hello and welcome to this article on Appreciative Inquiry, a Guide for Workshop Facilitators.

 I cover what Appreciative Inquiry is and show you how you could use the process of Appreciative Inquiry to create and facilitate a highly effective, strengths-focused workshop for your delegates.